If RIT is your 1st choice college, we recommend our “friendly” Early Decision plans.

-- There are no downsides to RIT Early Decision Plans.
+There are no downsides to RIT Early Decision plans.
 Students and their families are not put in the awkward position of making a college decision without having all of the facts first.
-This includes scholarship and financial aid information from RIT prior to paying your admissions acceptance deposit.
+This includes scholarship and financial aid information from RIT prior to paying your enrollment deposit.

-- You will receive an early financial aid award.
-As a courtesy to families, RIT provides an early financial aid package to those who complete the FAFSA.
+You will receive an early financial aid award.
+RIT provides an early financial aid package to those who complete the FAFSA.
 The recommended FAFSA filing date is November 1st for Early Decision I and January 1st for Early Decision II.

 RIT's Early Decision Policy

-If you are admitted to RIT as an Early Decision applicant, you will automatically be reviewed for merit scholarships.
-Applicants wishing to be considered for financial aid are encouraged to complete the FAFSA.
-Once you decide to accept RIT’s offer of admission, you should submit your $300 acceptance deposit on or before the ED deposit deadline to confirm your intention to enroll.
+Admitted Early Decision applicants will automatically be reviewed for merit-based scholarships and those who file a FAFSA, will be reviewed for need-based financial aid prior to the enrollment deposit deadline.
+Once you decide to accept RIT’s offer of admission, you should submit your $300 enrollment deposit on or before the deadline to confirm your intention to enroll.
 At this time, you will be expected to withdraw your applications with all other colleges/universities.